Withholding Taxes: Arizona

 - Arizona employers determine withholding using Form A-4, Employee's Arizona Withholding Allowance Certificate.
 Employers may elect not to withhold taxes from employees' wages during December.
 See Employee's Withholding Allowance Certificate.

 - Arizona does not have special provisions regarding withholding from supplemental wages, such as bonuses.
-Supplemental wages are treated as regular wages.
 See Supplemental Wages.

 - Each year employers must provide copies of federal Form W-2, Wage and Tax Statement, to each employee from whom any amount of Arizona income tax was withheld.
 See Form W-2 Reporting Requirements.